 The wisdom teeth, also known as the third molars, are the last permanent teeth to erupt in the mouth, usually in the late teens or early twenties.
 They’re considered to be vestigial organs because they don’t serve any real purpose.
 In fact, since they erupt after all other teeth, there’s a strong chance that they may grow at an angle that negatively affects the surrounding teeth and gum tissues.
-At Energy Dental, we provide safe and painless wisdom teeth removal to prevent them from affecting your overall oral health.
+At Energy Dental, we provide safe and painless wisdom teeth removal in Houston to prevent them from affecting your overall oral health.

 What is wisdom tooth removal?

 Wisdom tooth removal is a procedure wherein one of your third molars is extracted, either because it’s impacted or to prevent dental problems in the future.
 An impacted wisdom tooth is a wisdom tooth without enough room to erupt into your mouth, which makes it grow at an incorrect angle.
 The wisdom tooth may push against the second molar, grow at an angle toward the back of the mouth, or remain trapped within the jawbone, leading to several dental complications.
 Wisdom tooth extraction is necessary to prevent such problems.

 The benefits of